boydmeredith/jbreda_kilosort/README.md

 ```

 **Function highlights:**
-- 1. cds into input_folder directory and makes an array of file names with .rec or .dat extension
+- 1. cds into input_path and makes an array of file names with .rec or .dat extension
 - 2. Loops over file names and passes each into `pipeline_fork2` to create .mda files
   - a. this function converts .dat and .rec files into .mda files
-- 3. in input_folder with new .mda folders, passes them into `kilosortpipelineforcluster.m` along with the repo name and jobid
+- 3. in input_path with new .mda folders, passes them into `kilosortpipelineforcluster.m` along with the repo name and jobid
   - a.
 This function adds all needed paths & cds into correct directory before passing .mda folders into `tetrode_32_mdatobin_forcluster.m`
   - b. `tetrode_32_mdatobin_forcluster.m` takes directory of .mda folders, makes a new directory with jobid appended and converts each recording session into .bin files split into 4 groups of 8 tetrodes for each session